Yashr4635/N100-financial-intelligence-platform/README.md

 ## 🧭 Overview

 The **N100 Financial Intelligence Platform** is an end-to-end financial analytics system built with **Python, SQLite, Pandas, and Streamlit**.
-It transforms raw, messy Excel exports of NIFTY 100 company financials into a clean, validated, queryable data warehouse — then layers on a full analytics stack: financial ratios, company health scoring, sector benchmarking, an investment screener, and a live interactive dashboard.
+It transforms raw, messy Excel exports of NIFTY 100 company financials into a clean, validated, queryable data warehouse — then layers on a full analytics stack: financial ratios, company health scoring, sector benchmarking, peer comparison, radar-chart visual profiling, a valuation engine, an investment screener, and a live interactive multi-page dashboard.

 It automates: